Hassen-Ahmed/Todo-App/README.md

 # Sticky Todo

-This is Todo app project.
-I consist lots of features and also to build this app I did use different Back End and Front End technologies and packages i.e.,
+This project is a Todo app, encompassing a wide array of features.
+During its development, I employed various Back End and Front End technologies and packages, including...

 ### Front End